attrib/foxhole-map-annotate/README.md

 ## Todos

-* cache buster

 * Guide on how to use the map (partially done)

 * add resource fields (+ other stuff) from official warapi

-* warning/error when websocket disconnected / reconnect mechanic / disable websocket when not active

 * Partisan Rail (new Role, Green Rail)